We begin with the United States where consumer inflation surprised to the upside.

 4. The other component of inflation that remains robust is “shelter CPI.”
 The chart below shows how housing costs compare with the overall core CPI over the past ten years.
 Some suggest that a rate hike is required to cool housing costs.
 However, most of these increases come from rental expenses, and there is little evidence that higher rates reduce rents.
 In fact, higher financing costs could exacerbate the shortages of rental housing by lowering new construction activity.

-5. The ex-shelter CPI is basically flat (chart below) and without the medical care price jump the US is in deflation.NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+5. The ex-shelter CPI is basically flat (chart below) and without the medical care price jump the US is in deflation.NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.